 In Fall 2018, the Department of Human Development & Family Sciences (HDFS) launched a Social Entrepreneur-in-Residence (SEIR) Program.
 Each academic year, the residency program welcomes prominent, local social entrepreneurs to serve as educators, mentors, and advocates for social innovation and entrepreneurship on UD’s campus.
 The SEIR Program is supported in partnership with UD’s Horn Entrepreneurship.

-The Social Entrepreneur-in-Residence (SEIRs) serve in a month-long role to facilitate discussions and encourage further understanding and engagement in social entrepreneurship on campus.
+The Social Entrepreneur-in-Residences (SEIRs) serve in a month-long role to facilitate discussions and encourage further understanding and engagement in social entrepreneurship on campus.
 The SEIRs serve as area experts both inside and outside the classroom, with activities ranging from “brown bag” practitioner talks, classroom presentations, one-on-one student coaching, campus-based advocacy, event coordination, and research engagements.
 Throughout their stay, SEIRs share their expertise, experience, and networks with students, in order to help build strong campus-to-community opportunities and connections.

 Throughout their one-month residence, Social Entrepreneurs in Residence (SEIRs) are expected to:

 - Become a part of the University of Delaware through being present on the campus two to three days a week

 - Participate in the standing social entrepreneurship events on campus, including the Social Entrepreneurship Speaker Series, academic classes, and extracurricular events

 - Hold open office hours for advising and consulting for our undergraduate and graduate students, alumni, and faculty community

 - Engage in a professional project or research in consultation with our faculty